George Frederic Still

-Sir George Frederic Still, KCVO (27 February 1868 – 28 June 1941) was an English paediatrician, author of five medical textbooks, and publisher of hundreds of papers.
+Sir George Frederic Still, KCVO (27 February 1868 – 28 June 1941) was an English paediatrician who helped to establish paediatrics as a new discipline.
+He was the author of five medical textbooks, and publisher of hundreds of papers.
 Still first described a form of juvenile idiopathic arthritis as well as the common functional Still's murmur, both of which bear his name.
 He was also one of the first to describe ADHD.
 He is frequently referred to as the "Father of British Paediatrics".

 Early life

 Still was born on 27 February 1868 in Highbury, London.
 He was the only boy of eight children born to George Still and Eliza Still (née Andrew).
 To distinguish him from his father, the junior Still was known by his middle name Frederic.

 Still was awarded a scholarship to attend the Merchant Taylors' School, a boys public school in London.
 He was from a working-class family who would otherwise have not been able to afford the fees.
 He was further awarded a scholarship to attend Gonville and Caius College, Cambridge.
 He matriculated in 1885 and received first-class honours in the Classical Tripos and Winchester Prizeman award during his college years.
 He graduated with a first class Bachelor of Arts (BA) degree in 1888, and then entered King's College London School of Medicine, graduating in 1893.